 On Feb.
 27, 2014, recognizing the strength of the Honors Program and its contributions to UMass Lowell's rising stature, the University of Massachusetts Board of Trustees voted to elevate the program to an Honors College.
 James Canning, Ph.D. became the first dean of the UMass Lowell Honors College on June 1, 2014.

 The UMass Lowell Commonwealth Honors Program is sanctioned by the Massachusetts Board of Higher Education.
 In 2001, the Board of Higher Education started to approve honors programs within the Massachusetts Public Higher Education System.
 We received our initial approval in 2002 and then we were re-approved in 2008.

-UMass Lowell's Honors Program is administered by both the Honors Director and the Honors Coordinator.
-The Honors Director reports to the Vice Provost for Undergraduate Education.
+UMass Lowell's Honors College is administered by a team of four full-time staff including a dean, an honors coordinator, and two professional staff.
+The dean reports directly to the provost and works closely with the vice provost for undergraduate education.
 The UMass Lowell Honors Council, consisting of Honors Faculty and Honor Student Representatives, oversees and reviews the curriculum and the coursework.